Johnny001-DS/karanbadlani-portfolio/README.md

-# James Khadan - Portfolio Website
+# Karan Badlani - Portfolio Website

 A modern, responsive portfolio website built with Next.js, TypeScript, and Tailwind CSS.
 This portfolio showcases my journey as a Computer Science student at Northeastern University and my experience as a full-stack software engineer.